The Kalepa Ridge Trail leads to the best land-accessible views of the Na Pali Coast in all of Kauai. It is not, however, for the faint of heart.

 Nu’ alolo Trail

 If you thought those other trails sounded fun, then you’ll love this 7.5 mile option through shin-deep mud!
-The Nu’ alolo Trail is a challenging one, though you get the added benefit of seeing a waterfall in addition to the Na Pali coast.
+The Nu’ alolo Trail is a challenging one, though you get the added benefit of seeing one of the best 19 waterfalls in Kauai, in addition to the Na Pali coast.
 For that privilege, you will have to overcome the mud, distance, and a meager 2,500 foot elevation gain!
 This one is not for the weary.

 Alaka’i Swamp Trail